Tony Spiro

 2. User Experience and Design

-Sonnet 4.5 produced a solid, feature-rich design:
+Sonnet 4.5 produced a solid, feature-rich design with good typography and content hierarchy.

 3. Content Strategy and Reasoning